Why Does My Dog's Breath Smell Like Fish? 7 Causes & 2026

 Step 5: Evaluate the diet.
 Ensure your dog is eating a high-quality, species-appropriate diet.
 Reduce processed treats.
 If using fish-based food, consider if that's contributing to the smell.

 Step 6: Monitor and maintain.
-Bad breath should improve within 2-4 weeks with consistent dental care and probiotic supplementation.
+Breath may improve over several weeks with consistent dental care and appropriate daily support, but persistent odor should be rechecked.
 If it doesn't, return to the vet for further evaluation.

 When to See the Vet